Without some of us even noticing, LinkedIn developed into a helpful publishing platform and lead-generation tool for marketers and salespeople.

 10. Post regular updates.

-Spend a minute posting an “Update” or “What’s on your mind?” to your LinkedIn network each day.
+Spend a minute posting an “Update” or “What’s on your mind?” to your LinkedIn network daily.
 You can use updates to share a link to an article, blog post, or video relevant to your potential customers and network.
 Or use the “Pulse” feature on your LinkedIn dashboard.

 When you post an update, what you post gets displayed in the feed of all the people connected to your network.
 Your updates aren’t the place to sell.
 However, don’t be afraid to share significant announcements or news either.
 Add value with each update.

-It’s that updating process that will spark conversations about opportunities for both you and your contacts.
+The updating process will spark conversations about opportunities for you and your contacts.
 In these conversations, ideas will arise about prospective clients, possible partnerships, and other revenue-generating projects.

-Implementing these tips into your daily routine will require a time commitment, but it’s easy to join the conversation for a few minutes each day and check-in with various groups.
+Implementing these tips into your daily routine will require a time commitment, but it’s easy to join the conversation for a few minutes each day and check in with various groups.
 Also, LinkedIn is constantly evolving, so keep an eye on it.
-As it continues to grow, people will find new and smarter ways to utilize it.
-You’ll want to be there, ready to dive in and generate leads.
+People will find new and smarter ways to utilize it as it continues to grow.
+So you’ll want to be there, ready to dive in and generate leads.

 You might also like